ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/change_control_algorithm.rst

         //Change decoupling method, if needed
         ....
       }
-      //During identification, if an FOC is used, update the control-parameters (Kp,Ki) here ....
+      //During identification, if a FOC is used, update the control parameters (Kp,Ki) here ....
     }
     //This is the setup for the Controller for Online-ID-states